Elections in Thailand: Local administration

 The Tambon Administrative Organizations, a local government similar to the municipalities, also has an elected council and mayor.
 Every administrative village within the TAO sends two councillors to the council, only if there are less than three villages the number of councillors per villages is increased to reach the minimum size of six councillors.
 Pattaya as a special administrative area has a council with 24 seats and an elected mayor, same as a city.

-Additionally, every province has a province-wide local government named Provincial Administrative Organization with an elected council and chairman.
+Additionally, every province has a province-wide local government named the Provincial Administrative Organization with an elected council and chairman.
 The size of the council depends on the population of the province.

 For all the local governments, the electoral term is four years.
 If a councillor positions becomes vacant, a by-election is held in the corresponding constituency, if a mayor position becomes vacant, a new election for a four-year term is held.
-Thus elections for mayor and council aren't necessarily on the same date.
+Thus elections for mayor and council are not necessarily on the same date.